 First I leave you with an image with the data obtained with a Garmin Fenix 2, with GPS activated.

 Below are the data from the Garmin 920xt obtained exclusively through the internal accelerometer.

 The final result is quite positive in terms of total distance, as there is a distance difference of 300 meters (a 3.7% difference).
 In terms of rhythms, the distance has been decreasing over all the kilometers, which shows that it has not been very fine and that as the distance increases, the difference in the final measurement will increase.

 In that regard, I have not yet found any watch that matches the records of the Garmin 620It makes you wonder if it wouldn't be better to run with the GPS turned off, trusting the data exclusively to the internal accelerometer.

-However, you should not forget that the watch will take data from the accelerometer, and the cadence is obtained from the movements of the accelerometer in the first place and, if we carry the HRM-Run sensor, as a "support service".
+However, you must not forget that the watch will take data from the accelerometer, and the cadence is obtained from the movements of the accelerometer in the first place and, if we wear the HRM-Run sensor, as a "support service".
 So everything we do with our hand can be reflected in the final result.
-If you dry your sweat, if you look at your mobile, if you drink water... all those movements can confuse the measurement.
+If you wipe your sweat, if you look at your cell phone, if you drink water... all those movements can confuse the measurement.

-Usually an experienced runner is able to know how fast he is running without needing a GPS, simply by feeling, and the watch is a mere confirmation.
-But to tell you the truth, I trust the data provided by the watch much more than the treadmills in any gym, which over the years often fail to calibrate "a little".
+In the end they are approximate data, and as such we have to take them.
+Normally an experienced runner is able to know at what pace he is running without needing any GPS, simply by sensations, and the watch is a mere confirmation.
+But to tell you the truth, I trust the data provided by the watch much more than the data provided by the treadmills in any gym, which over the years let's say that their calibration tends to fail "a little".